 At the early stages of your innovation process, I recommend turning the best ideas into product concepts that you can use to get feedback from consumers.

-- Support points: The support points should close off any gaps that consumers may have after reading the main benefit.
+The support points should close off any gaps consumers may have after reading the main benefit.
 Clearly, an emotional benefit may require functional support to cover any lingering doubt.

-- Call-to-action: Complete the concept with a motivating call-to-action to prompt the consumer’s purchase intent, which is a significant part of concept testing.
+Complete the concept with a motivating call to action to prompt the consumer’s purchase intent, which is a significant part of concept testing.
 Importantly, adding a supporting visual is recommended.
 In short, for a new product, include a mockup of the new product.

 Using the innovation checklist